upm-developers/upm-server/doc/Home.md

 Events:
  * update package (parameters: identifier of package)
 for both adding and updating
-changing check state counts as updating (since, if my proposal is accepted, is modification of meta file) triggered by `upm copy` (implementation proposal)
+triggered by `upm copy` (implementation proposal)
  * remove package (parameters: identifier of package) triggered by `upm remove` (implementation proposal)
+ * check state of package changed triggered by upm set-check